 Workshops and Creative Shenanigans

 My creative practice incorporates anything with words, in all their glorious forms.
 You’ll find me leading poetry and fiction workshops for young people, older people and everyone in-between; being a writer-in-residence; gathering words at events as a community writer; devising curious and exciting schools programmes; and leading drama sessions.
+I’m a professionally qualified community development and youth worker.
+For further information, or if you’re interested in how we could work together, please contact me.
 Read on for more examples and my qualifications…

 I continue to have a wonderful relationship with mima, working as a freelance writer on lots of exciting projects.